ateucher/ruhu-ebird-observations/R/ruhu-ebird-observations.md

 <img src="ruhu-ebird-observations_files/figure-markdown_github/pre-viz-1.png" style="display: block; margin: auto;" />

 There seems to be a lot of very high frequency values in the data set (frequency = 1.0), which is a bit puzzling—all the birds observed were Rufous Hummingbirds ❓.
-Let's colour the lines for each year—using a continuous colour scale—to see if we learn something.
+Let’s colour the lines for each year—using a continuous colour scale—to see if we learn something.

 ``` r
 ruhu_clean %>%